Samsquamptch/Samsquamptch/README.md

 - Powershell
 - Java
 - C#
-- Netscript 1.0 (Subset of JavaScript)
+- Netscript 1.0 (Subset of JavaScript for BitBurner)
+- JavaScript
 - SQL

-## Latest Project
+## Current Project
-[Bands I've Seen](https://github.com/Samsquamptch/BandsIveSeen/) - A CRUD app written in Java to track what gigs you've been to and what bands you've seen.
-All gig details are stored in a SQLite database, which can then be read, edited, or deleted.
-Uses the Java Swing Framework for the GUI. v1.0.0 has been released, although more improvements may be added in the future.
+[AfterClass](https://github.com/Samsquamptch/afterclass) - A webapp which allows university student to compare lesson schedules, making it easier to organise days to meet up after classes.

 ## Other Github Projects

+- [Bands I've Seen](https://github.com/Samsquamptch/BandsIveSeen/) - A CRUD app written in Java to track gigs you've been to and bands you've seen.
+Uses the Swing UI Framework.
 - [The Birdhouse inhouse bot](https://github.com/Teky500/doghouse) - A Dota 2 matchmaking bot for Discord written in Python.
 Currently used by two discord communities.
+- [Inhouse Bot 2.0](https://github.com/Samsquamptch/inhouse-bot-2.0) - An improvement on the Birdhouse Bot which served my final year project at university.
 - [Le Toucan](https://github.com/Samsquamptch/LeToucan) - A simple discord bot written in Python which posts ASCII art when a button is pressed.
 Configured to run on Replit.
-- [Calculate Read Time](https://github.com/Samsquamptch/CalculateReadTime) - A console application for calculating disk scheduling seek times.
+- [Calculate Read Time](https://github.com/Samsquamptch/CalculateReadTime) - A console application written in C# for calculating disk scheduling seek times.

 ## Other Stuff I've Done

 - Built a custom reporting script written in PowerShell which sent weekly usage reports in PDF format to over 30 clients.
 - Wrote scripts in Netscript 1.0 for the game Bitburner to "hack" target servers and upgrade my own ingame servers.
-- Set up instances for use in production for AWS and personal use for Oracle Cloud.
+- Set up cloud instances on AWS, Oracle Cloud, and Google Cloud Platform for professional, personal, and academic purposes.
 - Configured an Apache HTTP reverse proxy server for a self-hosted self-service web portal used for business purposes.
-- Used Figma to design User Interfaces for a currently on hold group project.
+- Used Figma to design User Interfaces for a proposed group project.
+- Assisted in a Game Jam using Unreal Engine 5 Blueprints.

 <!---
 Samsquamptch/Samsquamptch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.